marcpoppleton/AdventOfCode2020/README.md

 ### Part 2

 In part 2 we are given the same data set.
 This time not only must we check if the datasets contains all the required keys, but we must also check that the values follow a given set of rules.

+## Day 5

+### Part 1

+We are given a list of 10 chars String representing seat numbers encoded in a combination of F,B,L and R. The first 7 chars encode the row, the last 3 encode the column.
+We start by splitting the string in two bits, on encoding the row, the other the column.
+Then by walking down the BSP tree following the chars in each substring we can get in row and the column.
+The plane is composed of 8 columns, so row * 8 + column will give us the seat number.
+We proceed to decode each boarding pass and then return the highest value found.

+### Part 2

+We have all the boarding passes, therefore all the occupied seats.
+In order to find our seat, we need to find the missing value in the suite of seat numbers.
+Luckily we are told that our seat is not at the very beginning or at the very end, so we know that our missing value is somewhere in the suite.
+We can calculate the expected sum of the values of this arithmetic suite.
+The difference between the expected sum and the actual sum is our seat id.